 - Number of products

-- Complexity of the IT
+- The complexity of IT

 - Effect of risk on the business